status-im/nim-graphql/docs/tutorial.md

     ctx.purgeNames(counter) # remove all names associated with recent queries
 ```

-The server can decice how much queries executed before calling `purgeNames`.
+The server can decide how much queries executed before calling `purgeNames`.

 ### Star Wars tutorial